 - The doors don’t have a mesh layer or bottom zips, so bugs can get in.

-A teepee tent is a great option for a fun camping trip with family or friends.
-We’ve looked at some solid choices which offer spacious accommodation and extra features.
-But our favourite is the Winterial 6-7 Person Teepee Tent, and here’s why:
+A tent is a great option for a fun camping trip with family or friends.
+We’ve looked at some solid choices that offer spacious accommodation and extra features.
+And the best teepee tent is the Winterial 6-7 Person, and here’s why:

 - Quick and easy to put up, so you can spend more time having fun!